 #1 Think about your qualifications and if you feel you really know enough

 When it comes to taking on your dream job, you want to make sure that you do it right.
 Going and getting a degree in the area that you want to work in might be well worth your time.
-Alternatively, you could take an online training program, for example, if you wanted to make the move to a high paying, in-demand roles such as associate cloud engineer, you can take an online course to help you get the knowledge and certification you need.
+Alternatively, you could take an online training program, for example, if you wanted to make the move to a high-paying,or you want to know about What is the highest paying job in logistics? or what are some of the in-demand roles such as associate cloud engineer, you can take an online course to help you get the knowledge and certification you need.